sygnaltech/webflow-util/README.md

 It's designed specifically to assist with overcoming certain limitations of Webflow, and add certain functionality.

-Current core features;

-1. Data-binding form controls ( dropdowns & listboxes ) to Webflow **Collections**.
-2. The ability to add dynamic attributes to Webflow-generated elements.

 *This library will be expanded as needed, and broken into modules for convenient selection of the parts you need.*

 ## Using Webflow Data

-`webflow-data.js` is a simple **databinding utility** has does two things;
+`webflow-data.js` is a simple **databinding utility** which is designed to use a Webflow Collection List as a data-source, extract data, and allow you to bind it in two ways;

-1. It composes a JSON-based data source from a Webflow Collection List.
-2. It searches for any **Select** elements which have a `data-source` attribute, and it populates them from the matching JSON data.
+1. To form SELECT controls ( dropdowns & listboxes ), so that users can pick from a CMS-generated list.
+2. As dynamic attributes to Webflow-generated elements.

-Here is a video overview of how to use `webflow-data`;
+Here is a video overview of how to use `webflow-data` ( current as of v2.0 );

 https://www.youtube.com/watch?v=xc7vx7YdK5I

-Important notes;
+Notes;

-1. Can work with any Collection, filtered and sorted as you choose, via a Collection List.
+- `webflow-data` works with any Collection List, filtered and sorted as you choose, so you get complete control.
-2. Currently only works with SELECTS.
-If you have some kind of non-standard HTML component, you can use the JSON directly.
+- You choose what to extract and use from the Collection List, and how to name it.
+- The datasource is prepared as JSON, so it is available to your other scripts as well.
+- The databinding routines can then bind that to a form SELECT element.
+- The example HTML is "dirty" in that it is full of Webflow markup.
+This demonstrates how we navigate the Webflow-generated content structures such as Collection Lists.

+*Use the examples as a reference for using each feature.*

 ### STEP 1 - Add the Library